EgosOwn/onionr/docs/whitepaper.md

 # Issues With Existing Software

 There are many great projects that tackle decentralization and privacy issues, but there are none which tackle all of the above issues.

+## Tor/I2P

+Tor and I2P are both great "onion routers" that protect privacy, however these are mainly transport projects.
+Tor and I2P do not provide decentralization of data on their own, as they only transport data and provide a rendevous.
+"Hidden services", being hosted on central servers, often do not last long, as they are reliant on only 1 machine being online, which also increases an attacker's ability to unmask them.